AmrDeveloper/Turtle/README.md

 <p align="center">
-Turtle started as an re-implementation of TurtleGraphics on Android OS with simple language, but then that simple language `Lilo` turned into a Heterogeneous python implementation that allow you to mix CPU/GPU code in a nice way inspired by CUDA, Mojo and Python of course 😎.
+Turtle started as an re-implementation of TurtleGraphics on Android OS with simple language, but then that simple language `Lilo` turned into a python implementation that support GPU programming and allow you to mix CPU/GPU code in a nice way inspired by CUDA, Mojo and Python of course 😎.
 </p>

 # Download